16 Top-Rated Family Vacations in the US

 5. Myrtle Beach, S.C.

 Myrtle Beach is akin to kid paradise.
-The number one thing to do here is spend a fun-filled day at the beach.
+The number one thing to do at this family-friendly holiday destination is spend a fun-filled day at the beach.
 Bury yourselves in the sand, boogey board, or splash through the waves.

 If you haven't had enough excitement, head to the Wild Water & Wheels, where you can race down waterslides, try to stay standing in the wave pool, or lounge on a pool float.